CROXTOn-sys/fb_v2/VERCEL_DEPLOYMENT_FIX.md

 3. Clear pnpm cache: `pnpm store prune`
 4. Reinstall dependencies from scratch

-For more information, refer to the [pnpm documentation on lockfiles](https://pnpm.io/pnpm-lock_yaml).
+For more information, refer to the [pnpm documentation on lockfiles](https://pnpm.io/pnpm-lock_yaml) and [Vercel's configuration documentation](https://vercel.com/docs/projects/project-configuration).